spacetelescope/slitlessutils/slitlessutils/core/sources/README.md

     +-Spectral region 3.4

 ```
-Where each spectral region has a unique spectrum, that is described a structured `np.ndarray` (see the `photometry` sub-package).
+Where each spectral region has a unique spectrum, that is described a strucutred `np.ndarray` (see the `photometry` sub-package).

 ## Glossary